-40. The report to be tabled in the Council pursuant to Rule 73A(12) of the RoP for the purpose of resumption of the debate on the censure motion shall be so stated when the report is tabled.
+43. The report to be tabled in the Council pursuant to RoP 73A(12) for the purpose of resumption of the debate on the censure motion shall be so stated when the report is tabled.
 Apart from that report, the IC may table reports in the Council on any matter relating to or arising from its work as and when it considers necessary.